data-to-insight/dfe-csc-api-data-flows/docs/roadmap_la_deployment.md

 > - Register with and obtain DfE API credentials via [education.gov.uk/find-an-api](https://pp-find-and-use-an-api.education.gov.uk/find-an-api)
  - Confirm you have read access to source CMS reporting views/tables
  - *Confirm you have write access|permission to run `CREATE TABLE` on a reporting instance(development or existing data team reporting instance is ideal.
 Does not have to be on/near Live)
- - Confirm you have access to use PowerShell 5.1+ locally (is P-Shell installed?), and ideally local Anaconda/Python
+ - Confirm you have access to use PowerShell 5.1+ locally (is PowerShell installed?), and ideally local Anaconda/Python
  - Download the SSD scripts for your CMS type and review/experiment with running queries.
-You're welcome to reach out to D2I at any point for support on this.
+You're welcome to reach out to D2I at any point for support on this.  [data-to-insight.github.io/ssd-data-model - SSD Deployment](https://data-to-insight.github.io/ssd-data-model-next/)

 **IT/DBA**
 > - Ensure ability to schedule additional server job (SQL(SSD needs a nightly refresh) & Python or Exe(API)), outbound HTTPS calls to DfE API endpoint.
+- Support if needed the project team **analyst/lead** in running the D2I end-to-end API connectivity Powershell test script to ensure external API calls to the DfE can be made from your LA.
+This script sends nothing, but pings the DfE and confirms response codes.
+D2I can support.
-Support to make Powershell or Anaconda/Python available to analyst/deployment team so they can test before moving to server overnights.
+- Support to make Powershell or Anaconda/Python available to the project analyst/deployment team so they can test locally before moving the data refresh and api to server overnight list.
 - *Agree environment: Where can your LA deploy SSD schema(within sight of CMS data), optional: file/log locations.

 **IT/server team**
-> - Book some time within week 3 of the timeline to review and port jobs to server overnights
+> - Book some time within week 3/4 of the timeline to review and port jobs to server overnights
- - Raise awareness that a feedback loop between involved team(s) and either DfE project team or D2I direct is needed during this
+ - Raise awareness that a feedback loop between involved team(s) and either DfE project team or D2I direct might be needed during this

 **DPO**
-> - Early enagement/involvement of your DPO to these project plans
+> - Early enagement/involvement/agreement of your DPO to these project plans

 **Entry criteria**
 ✅ Access, permissions, tech stack and approvals confirmed/agreement initiated